TOP COURSE HIGHLIGHTS

 You will be taught by staff with extensive experience who will advance your knowledge and skills to meet the expectations of higher education.

 You will conduct extensive laboratory work and become adept at conducting practical work with precision and skill.

 Excellent student support

-Your tutor will help you to complete your UCAS application for higher education courses and we also have a learning support team and a student services team available for additional personal support.
+During your tutorial programme, your tutor will help you to complete your UCAS application for the higher education course you wish to progress to.
+We also have a learning support team that can provide additional help with literacy, numeracy time management and organisational skills, and a student services team available for additional personal support.

 WHAT WILL I LEARN?

-The course is comprised of 60 credits at Level 3.
-Units are worth 3, 6 or 9 credits:
+The course is comprised of 60 credits worth of study at level 3.
+Units are worth 3, 6 or 9 credits.

 Learners conduct extensive laboratory work in biology, chemistry and physics.
-Students learn to collect data with precision and skill, construct graphs for data analysis and evaluate a practical investigation.
-The diploma includes a 6 credit project unit where learners undertake an independent research project in a field they are interested in.
+Students learn to collect data with precision and skill, to construct graphs for data analysis and how to evaluate a practical investigation.
+The diploma includes a 6 credit project unit where learners undertake an independent research project in a field in which they are interested.
 Students plan and implement a practical and write up a full scientific report.
 This is valuable preparation for higher education.

 The Use and Comprehension of Numerical Data unit is included to strengthen basic numeracy skills.
 The ability to rearrange equations and convert units with confidence will prove useful to students in both biology, chemistry and physics.
 In addition, some medical schools require students to sit a numeracy test at the point of interview.